namark/filetools/README.md

 ## shred.cpp
 Splits a given file(s) into small pieces, generating a .info file(s) that can be used to reassemble them.
 You can specify the size of the pieces (in bytes) with the -s option, which affects all the files specified after it.
 The size can be specified several times in a single command.
 Use -- to prevent option parsing if it conflicts with your file name(s). <br />
-When run without parameters enters interactive mode, expecting a piece size followed by a list of files to "shred", input on spearate lines (not just separted with whitespace).
+When run without parameters enters interactive mode, expecting a piece size followed by a list of files to "shred", input on separate lines (not just separated with whitespace).
 To specify new size just input an empty line and the program will expect a size again. <br />
 Does not modify or delete the input files. <br />
 Any errors will likely terminate the program.